Take The Garden Style Personality Quiz

 diy garden projects

 With even one row of gabion baskets, you can level your yard where needed and create interest.
-Luckily building a low gabion retaining wall does require previous experience.
+Luckily, building a low gabion retaining wall does not require previous experience.

 Noreen's question about building a retaining wall with gabions